-The per capita income in Rochester in 2010 was $19,830, which is low income relative to New York, and lower middle income relative to the rest of the US.
-This equates to an annual income of $79,320 for a family of four.
+The per capita income in Rochester in 2018 was $26,569, which is low income relative to New York, and lower middle income relative to the rest of the US.
+This equates to an annual income of $106,276 for a family of four.
 However, Rochester contains both very wealthy and poor people as well.
-Rochester also has one of the higher rates of people living in poverty in the nation, with 32.84% of its population below the federal poverty line.

 The most common language spoken in Rochester is English.
-Other important languages spoken here include Spanish and Other Asian languages.
+Other important languages spoken here include Spanish and French.